microsoft/ebpf-for-windows/README.md

 ### 3. Will eBPF work with HyperVisor-enforced Code Integrity (HVCI)?

 Yes.
-With HVCI enabled eBPF programs can be run natively using a JIT compiler.
-The interpreter is disabled in release builds and only supported in debug mode.
+With HVCI enabled eBPF programs can be run natively and interpreted mode, however, the interpreter is disabled in release builds and only supported in debug mode.

 [HyperVisor-enforced Code Integrity (HVCI)](https://techcommunity.microsoft.com/t5/windows-insider-program/virtualization-based-security-vbs-and-hypervisor-enforced-code/m-p/240571) is a mechanism